Everything You Need To Master Financial Modeling

 Investment Banking Summer Internships have traditionally been around nine to twelve-week programs with ten weeks being the approximate duration of the “intensive period” of high workload, following the completion of the onboarding and initial training.

-But due to the logistics of having to host virtual internships for the first time during these Unprecedented Times, most investment banks were forced to shorten their programs to somewhere between five and ten weeks in 2020.
+But due to the logistics of having to host virtual internships for the first time in 2020, most investment banks were forced to shorten their programs to somewhere between five and ten weeks.

 For example, Evercore’s internship program was reduced to seven weeks, whereas JP Morgan, Morgan Stanley, Jefferies, and Goldman Sachs each lasted approximately five weeks.